-Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve an expenditure of thirty million dollars (\$30,000,000.00) in Canadian funds for a total project cost of thirty million dollars (\$30,000,000.00), for the design and construction of the Research and Collections Resource Facility (RCRF) - South Campus.
+Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors approve an expenditure of thirty million dollars (\$30,000,000.00) in Canadian funds for a total project cost of thirty million dollars (\$30,000,000.00), for the design and construction of the Research and Collections Resource Facility (RCRF) - South Campus.

-Action Requested Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations; Pat Jansen, Associate Vice President (Planning and Project Delivery), Facilities and Operations Subject Research and Collections Resource Facility (RCRF) - South Campus - Capital Expenditure Authorization Request (CEAR)
+Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations; Pat Jansen, Associate Vice President (Planning and Project Delivery), Facilities and Operations Subject Research and Collections Resource Facility (RCRF) - South Campus - Capital Expenditure Authorization Request (CEAR)

-Responsibility Facilities and Operations The Purpose of the Proposal is (please be specific) The Books and Records Depository (BARD) is currently the facility that houses less frequently used library materials, research collections and University Archives.
+Facilities and Operations The Books and Records Depository (BARD) is currently the facility that The Books and Records Depository (BARD) is currently the facility that houses less frequently used library materials, research collections and University Archives.
 Given the current location, the building conditions and the lease expiring in 2017, the university is looking to find an alternate location for high density storage for research collections and the Archives.
-The Impact of the Proposal is The construction of a new, purpose-built facility on South Campus provides the required capacity including expansion space; the proper environment in which to store these materials; lower risk and in close proximity to our campuses.
-The proposed building could be expanded in the future for related or complimentary use occupancies.
-Replaces/Revises (eg, policies, resolutions) n/a Timeline/Implementation Date The project is anticipated to commence construction upon approval of borrowing and receipt of an Order In Council from the Government of Alberta and targeted to reach substantial completion in May 2017.
-Estimated Cost Total project cost is estimated at \$30,000,000.00.
-Sources of Funding Institutional Funds Notes Given the timeline required for the removal of the extensive collection at BARD, the intent would be to utilize the Federal Archives Building, located at 8707 - 51 Avenue, as an interim holding and sorting location, in effect delaying a decision regarding the future utilization or disposition of the Federal Archives Building until the RCRF is fully operational.
+The construction of a new, purpose-built facility on South Campus provides the required capacity including expansion space; the proper environment in which to store these materials; lower risk and in close proximity to our campuses.
+The proposed building could be expanded in the future for related or complimentary use occupancies. n/a The project is anticipated to commence construction upon approval of borrowing and receipt of an Order In Council from the Government of Alberta and targeted to reach substantial completion in May 2017.
+Total project cost is estimated at \$30,000,000.00.
+Institutional Funds Given the timeline required for the removal of the extensive collection at BARD, the intent would be to utilize the Federal Archives Building, located at 8707 - 51 Avenue, as an interim holding and sorting location, in effect delaying a decision regarding the future utilization or disposition of the Federal Archives Building until the RCRF is fully operational.